Progression Route

 Exit signal

 Your ring is T4+, your saw is at least T1-T2, and you've started experimenting with mutations.
+Floor 3 is fully open and you're considering the Floor 4 unlock.
 Your farm survives a bad harvest cycle without cash flow panic.

 Stage 4